nosij-playz/WeatherWise/README.md

-# 🌦️ WhetherWise
+# 🌦️ WeatherWise

-WhetherWise is a full-stack weather dashboard application that allows users to:
+WetherWise is a full-stack weather dashboard application that allows users to:
 - Create an account and log in
 - Add and save cities to their dashboard
 - View real-time weather data fetched from the OpenWeatherMap API